jeremyButtler/freezeTB/programs/ftbRaylibSrc/using_rayWidg.md

 After initialization you needt to setup a widg_rayWidg structure after initialization with `setup_widg_rayWidg()`.
-The input is the `widg_rayWidg` structure to setup and the font size to use.
+The input is the `widg_rayWidg` structure to setup.
 The return value is 0 for success and 1 for memory errors.

 Currently this only affects the font.

 ```
 struct widg_rayWidg widgetsStackST;
 init_widg_rayWidg(&widgetsStackST);
-if( setup_widg_rayWidg(&widgStackST, 20) );
+if( setup_widg_rayWidg(&widgStackST) );
    /*deal with memory errors*/
 ```

-## 2. add widgets
+## 3. add simple widgets

-You can add widgets with the addWidget_widg_rayWidt function.
+You can add simple widgets with the addWidget_widg_rayWidg function.
+The only exceptions are for complex widgets, which as a rule require dedicated functions to set them up.

 Input: